peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 <b>Return Value:</b>

-A CBOR number object, or null if the given CBOR object is null or does not represent a number.
+A CBOR number object, or null if the specified CBOR object is null or does not represent a number.

 <a id="FromInt16_short"></a>
 ### FromInt16